-Responsibilities of the management board and the supervisory board The management board is responsible for:
+Responsibilities of management and the supervisory board for the financial statements

+Management is responsible for:

-- the preparation and fair presentation of the financial statements and for the preparation of the management report, both in accordance with Part 9 of Book 2 of the Dutch Civil; and for - such internal control as the management board determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.
+- the preparation and fair presentation of the financial statements in accordance with Part 9 of Book 2 of the Dutch Civil Code; and for - such internal control as management determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.

-As part of the preparation of the financial statements, the management board is responsible for assessing the company's ability to continue as a going concern.
-Based on the financial reporting framework mentioned, the management board should prepare the financial statements using the going concern basis of accounting unless the management board either intends to liquidate the company or to cease operations, or has no realistic alternative but to do so.
-The management board should disclose events and circumstances that may cast significant doubt on the company's ability to continue as a going concern in the financial statements.
+As part of the preparation of the financial statements, management is responsible for assessing the company's ability to continue as a going concern.
+Based on the financial reporting framework mentioned management should prepare the financial statements using the going-concern basis of accounting unless management either intends to liquidate the company or to cease operations, or has no realistic alternative but to do so.

+Management should disclose events and circumstances that may cast significant doubt on the company's ability to continue as a going concern in the financial statements.